rabbitmq/rabbitmq-website/versioned_docs/version-3.13/upgrade.md

  * A grow-then-shrink approach where one or more new nodes are added to the cluster, then the old nodes are eventually removed

 Below is a brief overview of the common strategies.
 The rest of the guide covers each strategy in more detail.

+The [RabbitMQ version upgradability](#rabbitmq-version-upgradability) section explains what versions or series can be upgraded to what later series.

 ### In-place Upgrades {#in-place}